Episode I: Part V - The case of the Mystery Phone Call

 "How does it feel, hotshot?" mockingly returning his question.
 I flipped Smyth over and quickly zip tied his hands and ankles.
 I grabbed the duct tape out of the drawer and taped his mouth, then dragged him behind the desk and zip tied him again to a corner leg.
 I removed my cell phone from his jacket, then picked-up my revolver and walked cautiously to the partially closed office door.

 It was dark throughout the hanger, the only illumination coming from just one of four fluorescent tubes secured to the office ceiling.
-I could hear Mulholland fumbling with the hanger doors.
+I could hear Mulholland fumbling with the hangar doors.
 They were installed with a motorized opening mechanism, but the motors had apparently been removed, requiring they be opened manually using a chain and cable system.
 I could hear her fumbling with the opening mechanism as I quietly walked toward her and the noise.
 She had placed her small service belt flashlight on the adjoining door handle, pointing it toward the doors.
 She heard my approaching footsteps, turning around and acknowledging my silhouette.

 "About time you got here," Mulholland said, believing it was Smyth.
 "Give me a hand with these doors.
-The plane will be here soon; they'll be spooked if they taxi up to the hanger and they're still closed."
+The plane will be here soon; they'll be spooked if they taxi up to the hangar and they're still closed."

 "Having a problem?
 I asked.
 Mulholland stopped fiddling with the doors, exhaling an exasperated sigh as she recognized my voice and flippant tone.
 "Don't even flinch," I ordered.